rabbitmq/rabbitmq-oauth2-tutorial/use-cases/multiresource.md

 ```

 The other simplification introduced on this section is relative to the resource's label and the resource's scope.
-In the previous section's configuration, each resource had its own label (or display text) used in the combo-box.
-Furthermore, each resource configured the scopes RabbitMQ should claim from the OAuth Provider on behalf of the user.
-Here is the configuration used in the previous section:
+Here is the configuration used in the previous section where each resource configured its label and scopes:
 ```
 ## Management ui settings for each declared resource server
 management.oauth_resource_servers.1.id = rabbit_prod